Leblouh: Leblouh in Mauritania

-Leblouh (often referred to using the French word gavage) in Mauritania is quite unique and involves an often months long process during which Mauritanian girls are forced to swallow gallons of milk, couscous, peanut oil, and cups of pure animal fat.
+Leblouh (often referred to using the French word gavage) in Mauritania involves a months long process during which girls are forced to swallow gallons of milk, couscous, peanut oil, and cups of pure animal fat.
 An often cited statistic is that Mauritanian girls undergoing the process of Leblouh consume four times the amount of calories as an adult male bodybuilder who consumes on average 4,000 calories daily.
 During these months the child or young girl being fattened consumes on average 14,000 to 16,000 calories daily, while the recommended diet for a healthy 12-year old girl includes only 1,500 calories.
 Young girls are often fattened from around the age of 6 or 7 and are coerced using techniques which cause varying degrees of mental and physical anguish.
 If the young girls refuse to consume the on average 20 liters of milk a day that they are given, they are subjected to "toe squeezing" which involves the crushing of the toes using a contraption made of sticks, pinched on the skin, or even hit.
 Sources state that the most common reason for families investing in Leblouh for their young daughter is to ensure her financial security and good marriage prospects.

 Gavage is much more common in the poorer and more resource deficient regions of Mauritania.
 These regions include the rural Saharan regions of the country, the rural areas along the Senegal River in the Sahelian region, along with the urban areas along the coast.
 In these regions, families are much more motivated to force-feed their daughters in the effort to draw wealthy suitors.
 It does not appear however, that gavaged women have greater wealth or access to resources than their non-gavaged counterparts.